 If you break a rule about storytelling you won't go to jail or get a traffic ticket.
 What could happen?
 Sure, your story might not make sense, but on the other hand, you may have written a story that is convincing and effective without following the principles.

 Writing a story is like making homemade soup: you follow the recipe, do everything you're “supposed” to do, and then add a dash of your own spices and ingredients.

 What will your story taste like when it's finished?

-Do you like to follow the rules when you write a story?
-Or you a little rebellious?
+Do you tend to write Accomplishment Stories or Decision Stories—or something else entirely?
 Let us know in the comments section.